Niels-Frederik/MiniTwit/API/SLA.md

 ## SLA details

-The metrics are measured since the 18th of April 2021, since the architecture switched to docker swarm, providing a more reliable service.
+The metrics are measured since from the 14/04/2021 - 14/05/2021, since the architecture switched to docker swarm, providing a more reliable service.
 The following metrics are to be expected of the users of Minitwit to be guaranteed:

 * Monthly Uptime Percentage: 100%